Kevin Woo: 2018–present: Solo career

 Following his departure from U-KISS, Woo signed with Japan Music Entertainment to pursue his solo career in Japan.
 He also stated that he intended to pursue his career back in the United States.
 In October 2018, he debuted as a soloist with his single, "Ride Along", which he released in both Japanese and English.

 Woo was part of the cast of the Korean adaptation of the musical Altar Boyz from February to March 2019.
 In July 2019, Woo was featured in British DJ duo Hollaphonic's single "Over You", which marked his first international collaboration.
 He debuted the song during his set at music festival KCON at its New York dates, fulfilling one of his dreams to perform at Madison Square Garden.
 He released his first extended play, Treasure, on July 31; it was preceded by its lead single "Freedom", which was Woo's first self-composed song.
 To promote the album, Woo embarked on his first solo tour, Come Alive Tour, spanning four dates in July and August 2019.
 Woo and former Royal Pirates bassist James Lee collaborated for the single "Falling", which was released on August 2.
-The duo promoted the single with a two-date concert tour in Los Angeles and San Francisco on August 24–25, and a music video released in November 6.
+The duo promoted the single with a two-date concert tour in Los Angeles and San Francisco on August 24 to 25, and a music video released in November 6.

 Woo joined the Live From Home livestream charity concert held on May 23, where proceeds benefitted the CDC Foundation's crisis fund for the COVID-19 pandemic.
 Woo temporarily rejoined U-KISS as a duo with Soohyun as part of a special throwback-themed "Guilty Pleasures" concert from SBS and its variety show MMTG in October 2020.
 The duo also performed "Shut Up!!" with Teen Top in a special collaboration stage.
 He joined the lineup of the 2nd annual Joy Ruckus Club concert, which was broadcast online on October 17 & 18.

 In March 2021, it was announced that survival horror video game Dead by Daylight would feature a K-pop-themed killer called "The Trickster;" Woo was brought on as a consultant for the character's portrayal.
 He released his debut English single, "Got It", on June 29, through Sony Music Korea.
 The song was co-produced by Shintaro Yasuda and co-written by Woo.
 Woo released his first NFTs with KLKTN, an NFT platform where he serves as creative director.

-Woo will make his Broadway debut with the K-Pop inspired musical KPOP, which began previews on October 13, 2022, and opened on November 20 in New York City.
+Woo made his Broadway debut with the K-Pop inspired musical KPOP, which began previews on October 13, 2022, and opened on November 20 in New York City.

+On November 1, 2025, Woo was announced as a member of UX1, a new subunit of U-KISS consisting of Woo, Hoon, and Kiseop.
+They will make their debut on November 26, 2025 with the digital single "Halo".